Why are faces important in marketing? Well, guess what we all love to look at more than anything else?

-If you produce homes/lifestyle content, it’s often easy to feature “found” faces like these.
-With buildings, typically it’s the windows & doors.⠀
+If you produce home/lifestyle content, it’s often easy to feature “found” faces like these.
+With buildings, typically it’s the windows and doors.⠀

-To sum up, we can’t ignore a face & we love to find them in other things.
+To sum up, we can’t ignore a face and we love to find them in other things.

-In other words, that means viewers look where the person appears to be looking. ⠀
+It also means that viewers look where the model appears to be looking. ⠀

 If you include people in your marketing photos, positioning them to look directly at the camera is not always the best option.⠀

-Or go one step further & be even more literal.
+Or go one step further and be even more literal.
 Show the person doing what you want the viewer to do.